Skip to Content

 Nomadic Boys, gay couple Stefan and Sebastien proposing at the famous Diamond Beach in iceland

 If you were hoping to show off your beach body, you came to the wrong place!
-We love beaches (in case you hadn’t heard!).
+We love beaches (in case you haven’t heard!).
 Though Diamond Beach is like no other beach we’ve been to.
 For one, the sand is black.
 And second, it’s beside a glacier lagoon, the Jökulsárlón.
 Looking out onto the horizon took our breath away, with the calm, icy-blue waters, disturbed only by iceberg heads poking up from beneath the surface.

 This hotel is a great base in iceland for gay travelers looking to explore Skaftafell National Park and Jökulsárlón Glacier Lagoon